Omar-p/learning-notes/spring/oauth.md

   send the user to after login].

-- in mobile apps, we lose a lot of protections that are built into the browser. so in a mobile app, 1 - u start in the app.
-2 - the app launched an in-app browser to the authorization server, which is fine, but then the auth server sends a redirect to the app.
-But in that caase, there's a chance that redirect could be intercepted depending on how it works.
+- in mobile apps, we lose a lot of protections that are built into the browser. so in a mobile app,
+  - 1 - u start in the app.
+  - 2 - the app launched an in-app browser to the authorization server, which is fine, but then the auth server sends a redirect to the app.
+But in that case, there's a chance that redirect could be intercepted depending on how it works.

-  1- Custom URL scheme : start with app name example://.. but there is no registry for that so anyone can pick any url and that cannot be used as identity of the client-app.
+    - option one : Custom URL scheme : start with app name example://.. but there is no registry for that so anyone can pick any url and that cannot be used as identity of the client-app.
-  2 - Claim URL Pattern [deep linking] : the mobile app can claim url pattern, including a full domain name or even path. once that's registered, anytime any url from another app or browser. your app will lanuch instead. [when u click on fb link, android open facebook app] what make option 2 more secure is that in order for an application to claim a url pattern, the app developer has to actually prove that they control that domain name.
+    - option two : Claim URL Pattern [deep linking(universal link, app link)] : the mobile app can claim url pattern, including a full domain name or even path. once that's registered, anytime the url visited from another app or browser. your app will launch instead. [when u click on fb link, android open facebook app]
+  - what make option 2 more secure is that in order for an application to claim an url pattern, the app developer has to actually prove that they control that domain name.

-  there are way this can fail. so we still don't trust the redirect URLs in mobile apps quite as musch as we do in a browser environment. ---> we use PKCE
+    - there are way this can fail. so we still don't trust the redirect URLs in mobile apps quite as much as we do in a browser environment. ---> so we use PKCE

-browser security for native app:
+#### browser security for native app:

-- how the mobile app launches the browser to the
-  OAuth server to start the flow is one of the most important parts about security of doing OAuth in a mobile env.
+- How the mobile app launches the browser to the  OAuth server to start the flow is one of the most important parts about security of doing OAuth in a mobile env.
 - mobile app now would embed a web view into the apps that the user never left that app[open a browser switch to it then back to app (the old way)].
 - problem with web view:
   - Not a real browser so the user doesn't see an address bar. just see web page framed into the app. [the user cannot verify if that is the actual auth server]
-  - No shared cookies with the system. the app has full control over web view, and if it did share cookie with the system browser or other apps, data would link between apps. -> if u logged in auth server in safari and launch the app and got web view to auth server, u wouldn't be logged in the app because it doesn't share cookies with the system.
+  - No shared cookies with the system. the app has full control over web view, and if it did share cookie with the system browser or other apps, data would link between apps. -> if u logged in auth server in safari and launch the app and got web view to  auth server, u wouldn't be logged in the app because it does not share cookies with the system.
 [UX now worse because user is going to type their pass every time that open up]
   - App has full control over web view so it can extract the credentials. we don't app to touch user passwords.

-Now, we have APIs which are able to launch a browser in a secure way within the app, which means the user never actually leaves the app.
+- Now, we have APIs which are able to launch a browser in a secure way within the app, which means the user never actually leaves the app.
-.
-IOS (class SFSafariViewController), Android (chrome: Chrome Custom tabs)
+  -  IOS (class SFSafariViewController), Android (chrome: Chrome Custom tabs)
-benefits:
+  - benefits:
-. user never leaves the app
+    - user never leaves the app
-. app doesn't have access to that browser so it cannot inspect the content.
+    - app doesn't have access to that browser so it cannot inspect the content. (sniffing the password)
-. benefits of using cookies
+    - benefits of using cookies
-.

-native app flow:
+#### native app flow:

 - remember u cannot ship the app with any credential.